-Of the 9,200,000 shares of Common Stock, par value \$.01 per share ("Common Stock"), to be sold in the Offerings, 7,360,000 shares are initially being offered in the United States and Canada by the U.S. Underwriters (the "U.S. Offering") and 1,840,000 shares are initially being offered outside the United States and Canada by the International Managers (the "International Offering," and together with the U.S. Offering, the "Offerings").
+Of the 7,000,000 shares of Common Stock, par value \$.01 per share ("Common Stock"), to be sold in the Offerings, 5,600,000 shares are initially being offered in the United States and Canada by the U.S. Underwriters (the "U.S. Offering") and 1,400,000 shares are initially being offered outside the United States and Canada by the International Managers (the "International Offering," and together with the U.S. Offering, the "Offerings").

-Common Stock offered by the Company hereby Common Stock to be outstanding after the Offerings 9,200,000 shares
+Common Stock offered by the Company hereby Common Stock to be outstanding after the Offerings 7,000,000 shares (1) 42,681,819 shares Use of proceeds The estimated net proceeds to the Company of \$116.3 million will be used to repay a substantial portion of the S Distribution Notes (as defined herein) (estimated to have an aggregate principal amount between \$126.0 million and \$136.0 million).
+Listing

-(1) 41,882,000 shares

-Use of proceeds The estimated net proceeds to the

-Company of \$188.0 million will be

-used to repay the S Distribution

-Notes (as defined herein) (estimated

-to have an aggregate principal amount

-between \$180.0 million and \$190.0

-million).
-Any remaining net proceeds

-will be used to repay outstanding ad-